ishankaul1/nanoGPT/README.Docker_Training.md

 ./build_and_run.sh build-local
 ```

-This creates a `nanogpt-trainer:latest-local` image with CPU-only PyTorch for local testing.
+This creates a `nanogpt-trainer-private:latest-local` image with CPU-only PyTorch for local testing.

 #### For GPU/RunPod Deployment
 ```bash
 ./build_and_run.sh build-cuda
 ```

-This builds a `dockerish999/nanogpt-trainer:latest` image with CUDA support for linux/amd64 and automatically pushes it to Docker Hub.
+This builds a `dockerish999/nanogpt-trainer-private:latest` image with CUDA support for linux/amd64 and automatically pushes it to Docker Hub.
 The image uses the CUDA-enabled PyTorch from the base image.

 **Custom tags/registry:**
 ```bash